 All you need in the case is to know how they change on a palette.

 Pan paint is designed to be used from dry.
-Rewetting makes it blend and flow well enough, again and again.
+Rewetting makes it blend and flow again and again.

 Unlike common pan paints, freshly squeezed ones are:

-- a bit more vibrant and juicy – reputable artists say, that the variance isn’t obvious for a beginner (and for me in spite of the fact that I just love painting for at least 15 years);
+• more vibrant and juicy – reputable artists say the difference isn’t obvious for a beginner (or for me, even though I have been painting for at least 15 years);

-Paints of tube set remain clean until tubes get empty: you’ll hardly shove a soiled brush into their narrow holes.
+Paints in tubes stay clean until tubes are empty: you can’t fit a soiled brush into their narrow openings.

 That’s all.

 As for me, I don’t often use tubes.
-They are bulky.
-Getting ready to work takes a long time because of them.
+They are bulky and make the preparation process longer.

-And the main trouble is that I never know exactly how much watercolor I should squeeze out, and then I terribly sorry for wasted paints.
+And the main trouble for me is that I never know exactly how much watercolor to squeeze out, and then I feel guilty for wasting paint.

 *If you buy something through the banner I will earn a commission, at no cost to you.
 More info